Yorkshire Hussars: Mobilisation

 After war was declared on 4 August 1914 the regiment mobilised under the command of Lt-Col Stanyforth at Tower Road and at the drill stations.
 It then went to its war stations with the Yorkshire Mounted Brigade, guarding the East Yorkshire coast.
 D Squadron was split up among the other three squadrons.

 In accordance with the Territorial and Reserve Forces Act 1907 (7 Edw.
 7, c.9) which brought the Territorial Force into being, the TF was intended to be a home defence force for service during wartime and members could not be compelled to serve outside the United Kingdom.
 However, after the outbreak of war, TF units were invited to volunteer for Overseas Service.
 On 15 August 1914, the War Office issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 On 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way duplicate battalions, brigades and divisions were created, mirroring those TF formations being sent overseas, and absorbing the flood of volunteers coming in to the recruiting stations.
 Eventually 3rd Line training units were also formed.

 1/1st Yorkshire Hussars

-Major Viscount Helmsley, officer commanding B Sqn, took command of the 1st Line of the Yorkshire Hussars with 1st Yorkshire Mounted Brigade, spending the winter of 1914–15 around Harlow in Essex.
+Major Viscount Helmsley (Earl of Feversham from 1915), officer commanding B Sqn, took command of the 1st Line of the Yorkshire Hussars with 1st Yorkshire Mounted Brigade, spending the winter of 1914–15 around Harlow in Essex.
 However, the brigade never operated as such; instead it was broken up in early 1915 to provide divisional cavalry squadrons for the TF and New Army infantry divisions preparing to go overseas.